DataDog/documentation/content/en/graphing/widgets/heat_map.md

 ### Configuration

 Configure your metric query as usual.
-Note that this visualization type is useful only when metrics are aggregated across Tag Keys , e.g. for each `host`.
+Note that this visualization type is useful only when metrics are aggregated across tag keys , e.g. for each `host`.

-Make a selection in the "`avg`/`max`/`min`/`sum by`…" control to see your data across the associated tags.
+Make a selection in the "`avg`/`max`/`min`/`sum by`/etc." control to see your data across the associated tags.

 ### Options
 #### Event Overlay